 I’m struggling to decide whether The Sinner is actually good.
 Or if it’s more like a car crash, you can’t turn away from.
 The first series is especially disturbing, and while it features no queer characters there was that awkward scene between two sisters.
 In season two, however, we are introduced to a Black lesbian cop named Heather, who finds herself in a messed up relationship with a lead figure in the case.

 The show has received mixed reviews; however, one thing is constant.
-Supergirls’ lesbian sister is HOT, and so are her various love interests throughout this not-so-great lesbian Netflix show.
+Supergirls’ lesbian sister is HOT, and so are her various love interests throughout this lesbian tv show streaming on Netflix.

 In this American superhero television series, a time traveller and his recruited team attempt to save the world from its demise.
 One of whom is Sarah Lance, a badass bisexual, with the ability to fly through space and time.
 She gets herself a girlfriend, and they are as cute as hell.